vNPro3s/ai_chatbots_jossis/pro_files/no_code_platforms.md

 ### 6. Design for Error Handling and Edge Cases
    - Fallbacks: Always define a fallback for when the bot doesn’t understand the user, such as a “Sorry, I didn’t catch that” message.
    - Context Management: Manage conversation state with context-based flows, ensuring the bot remembers essential details across multiple exchanges.
-        - This is a problem in VoiceFlow because limited context can be achieved with good organization and usage of user-defined variables and conditions.
+        - This is a problem in VoiceFlow because limited context management can be achieved with good organization and usage of user-defined variables and conditions.
 On the other hand, AI Response blocks can memorize only a short context of the conversation.
 So, creating a memory block is one way of resolving this problem.

+&nbsp;

      > Response AI block with Knowledge Base does not offer context management by default!